Using climate change scenarios to inform community-based adaptation and planning in Nepal

 Can geospatial data on climate change scenarios adequately inform community planning on activities that aim to support the local environment?

-This pilot will use big data analytics to enhance Nepal’s National Disaster Risk Reduction and Management Authority’s (NDRRMA) BiPAD risk tracking platform.
-The pilot will combine highly detailed climate models with geospatial data and existing data on risk, hazard, vulnerability, exposure, capacity in two locations in West and Central Nepal.
-The enhanced platform will assist local government and communities in making informed decisions on how to protect their communities against earthquake, landslide and flood hazards and negate the impact of climate change.
+This pilot had a multi-faceted approach to supporting data-based decision making for local governments in Nepal.
+The pilot used big data analytics to make Nepal’s National Disaster Risk Reduction and Management Authority’s (NDRRMA) BiPAD risk tracking platform more accessible.
+It combined highly detailed climate models with geospatial data and existing data on risk, hazard, vulnerability, exposure, capacity in two locations in West and Central Nepal.
+The increased accessibility and data granularity enables local government and communities in making and validating informed decisions on how to protect their communities against earthquake, landslide and flood hazards and negate the impact of climate change.

 Frontier Tech Hub